International-Data-Spaces-Association/DataSpaceConnector/docs/index.md

 # Manual and Documentation
 {: .fs-9 }

+THIS PROJECT IS NO LONGER ACTIVELY MAINTAINED AND IS LOOKING FOR NEW MAINTAINER.
+THE DOCUMENTATION REFERS MAINLY TO THE IDS-PROTOCOL AND NOT ON THE DSP-PROTOCOL!

 This documentation should help you to become familiar with the Dataspace Connector - to try it out, integrate it in your use cases, or contribute to its development.
 {: .fs-6 .fw-300 }